The Curse of La Llorona-2019

 Many other characters are introduced to the layered story.

-As the complicated plot is unraveled, most of the characters have something to hide or a connection to another character or characters.
+As the complicated plot unravels, most of the characters have something to hide or a connection to other characters.

-With a film of this type, a detective thriller, the audience can be assured of a resolution, like a big murder mystery dinner theater production brought to the big screen.
+With a film of this type, a detective thriller, the audience can be assured of a resolution, as a big murder mystery dinner theater production brought to the big screen.

 Formulaic, the film never drags nor feels dull.

-The sequence is brilliantly done and thrusts the audience into a compelling back story of plot and the wonderment of what these events have to do with a train pulling out of the Orient.
+The sequence is brilliantly done and thrusts the audience into a compelling backstory, prompting wonder about how these events connect to a train pulling out of the Orient.

 It is suggested that the Orient Express trip embarks from Istanbul, Turkey, and is destined for London.
-This means that several countries will be included in the trek, creating possibilities for both geographical accompaniments and new cultural experiences which director Sidney Lumet offers generous amounts of.
+This means that several countries will be included in the trek, creating opportunities for both geographical accompaniments and new cultural experiences, which director Sidney Lumet offers in generous amounts.

 Moments following the murder, the train has the unfortunate fate of colliding with an avalanche, leaving the passengers in double peril, with a killer on the loose and cabin fever to contend with.

-To the compelled viewer this is snug comfort as the atmospheric locales are gorgeous and the thought of a dozen strangers trapped together with so much to hide brings the story to a frenzy.
+To the compelled viewer, this is snug comfort, as the atmospheric locales are gorgeous and the thought of a dozen strangers trapped together with so much to hide brings the story into a frenzy.

 Who did what to the murder victim is slowly revealed as several red herrings (or are they?) are revealed.
 Who is the mysterious woman strutting down the corridor shortly before the murder, spotted by Poirot?
 Is she a staged pawn or merely an innocent victim?
 Could she be the murderer?